 - both work better when injection timing becomes part of a routine instead of an afterthought

-Patients often think the pen will be the decisive difference.
+People often expect the pen itself to be the deciding factor.
 It rarely is.

-What matters more is whether the injection becomes one small line item in your week or a recurring drama.
-That usually comes down to side effects, refrigeration logistics, travel habits, and whether you dread the next dose because the previous one wrecked your day.
+What matters more is whether the shot turns into one small line item in your week or a recurring source of dread.
+That usually comes down to side effects, fridge logistics, how much you travel, and whether you brace for the next dose because the last one wrecked your day.

 When Wegovy makes more sense